 Employers Leaning into High-Deductible Health Plans and Technology to Curb Medical Costs

-The high costs of medical services (67 percent) and prescription drugs (42 percent) continue to put a significant burden on employers’ and employees’ budgets.
+According to the Gallagher survey, employers and employees believe the high costs of medical services (67 percent) and prescription drugs (42 percent) continue to put a significant burden on their budgets.
 For more than a decade, employers used cost-sharing methods to keep their expenses in check, but the tight labor market has slowed this trend.
 Almost half (47 percent) did not increase their employees’ cost-share spend in 2019.

 As an alternative, forward-thinking employers are creating health-plan structures based on incentives and value.
 For example, 2019 marked the first time the majority (51 percent) of employers offered high-deductible health plans (HDHPs), which allow employees to pay lower premiums.
 The trend has resonated with employees, and employers note HDHPs had the second-highest enrollment (24 percent) among their employees in 2019.